WICG/manifest-incubations/borderless-explainer.md

 depending on the browser.

 User agents in borderless mode will want to find some other place to put these, or developers need to understand that they won't have all those options.
-Many of them are still available using keyboard shorcuts though.
+Note that other platforms (like Android) have already solved this by moving some of the settings into the OS notifications tray, so this is not unprecedented.
+Also many of them are still available using keyboard shorcuts.

 Another way to get the three-dots menu working would be that it could be part of the AWC feature, but that discussion should rather be part of the AWC feature.